 "Parasite" actor Lee Sun-kyun found dead in South Korea, officials say

-Police and emergency officers initially found Lee in what they believed was an unconscious state in the car parked on a street in northern Seoul.
+Police and emergency officers initially found Lee in what they believed was an unconscious state in the car.
 Emergency officers later confirmed he was dead, according to Seoul's Seongbuk police station.

 Police had been searching for Lee, 48, after receiving a report that he was missing, Seongbuk police said.